mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 URL: http://mediacloud.org/api/v2/stories/list?last_processed_stories_id=8625915

-Return a stream of all stories processed by Media Cloud, greater than the last_processed_stories_id.
+Return a stream of all stories processed by Media Cloud, greater than the `last_processed_stories_id`.

 URL: http://mediacloud.org/api/v2/stories/list?last_processed_stories_id=2523432&q=sentence%3Aobama+AND+media_id%3A1

-Return a stream of all stories from The New York Times mentioning Obama greater than the given last_processed_stories_id.
+Return a stream of all stories from The New York Times mentioning `'obama'` greater than the given `last_processed_stories_id`.

 ## Sentences

-The story_text of every story processed by Media Cloud is parsed into individual sentences.
+The `story_text` of every story processed by Media Cloud is parsed into individual sentences.
 Duplicate sentences within the same media source in the same week are dropped (the large majority of those duplicate sentences are navigational snippets wrongly included in the extracted text by the extractor algorithm).